Upcoming website maintenance, Tuesday, July 2, 2024, 5 - 8 p.m. PDT

 We encourage you to review Guide 5552 - Applying to Change Conditions or Extend Your Stay in Canada for instructions.

-It is recommended that you apply to extend your study permit at least 3 months before its expiry date.
-Please request a VCC study permit extension letter for this application and select ‘yes’ to the co-op work permit question only if your program requires practicum experience.
+For a study permit extension, request a VCC study permit extension letter and select ‘yes’ to the co-op work permit question only if your program requires practicum experience and you cannot complete your practicum training before the expiry of your co-op work permit.

-After answering all the questions from the wizard, you will be provided with a personalized document checklist.
 The checklist will require you to upload your ‘Letter of Acceptance (Letter of Enrolment/Registration)’ and a ‘Co-op Letter’ (if applicable).
 Please upload the VCC Study Permit Extension Letter and Co-op Work Permit Letter (if applicable) accordingly.

 Please review the following documents for instructions on how to submit a study permit extension application online from inside Canada: